OpenDSA/OpenDSA/RST/en/PL/LazyLists.rst

      return seq[0];
    };

-   // Get the the infinite sequence following the first element.
+   // Get the infinite sequence following the first element.
 This
    // will itself be in the form of an integer followed by a thunk var tl = function (seq) {
      return thaw(seq[1]);
    };

    // thaw is a helper function for tl.
 It returns the result
    // of evaluating the function given as argument var thaw = function (thunk) { return thunk(); };